3d archery in Austria: how to & list of courses

 What is 3D archery?

-For whom is 3D archery suitable?
+Who is 3D archery suitable for?

 By the way, 3D archery – and also the aforementioned Olympic archery – knows hardly any age limits: even quite young children can learn this sport and even seniors and senior citizens are involved in archery.
 Even people with physical disabilities can practise the sport.
 Among the 3D archery courses are facilities where some targets can be shot with restrictions.
 For the curious and beginners, a holiday with archery in Austria is a good idea.